GrGLeo/TermArena/docs/detailed/server_go.md

 - **`main.go`:** The entry point of the server, responsible for initializing the server and starting the event loop.
 - **`authentification/`:** Handles communication with the Rust Auth Service.
+- **`handlers/messages.go`:** Integrates with the Message Service for real-time messaging functionality.
 - **`event/`:** Implements the event broker and defines the message types.
 - **`room_manager.go/`:** Manages the creation, discovery, and joining of game rooms.
 - **`shared/`:** Contains code that is shared with the client, such as packet definitions and serialization functions.